dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud/on-premises/usage-statistics.md

 information to record license utilization and better assist in supporting on-premises deployments of dbt Cloud.

-Usage statistics are tracked once daily, and include the following information:
+Usage statistics are tracked once weekly, and include the following information:
  - The account ids and account names present in a deployment
  - The number of developer and read only licenses utilized in each account
  - The version of dbt Cloud installed in the on-premises environment